 Over a million properties across rural areas of the UK cannot connect to the main sewerage infrastructure.
 If you’re one of these properties, you may be wondering what options are available to you when it comes to renewing your foul drainage.
-This guide is designed to help you make an informed choice.
 To help you understand which solution would best suit your needs, we’ve outlined what each option would involve in this guide.

 Option 1: Main Sewer Connection

 Connection to the main sewer should always be looked at as the first and best option.
 If this is at all possible, the Environment Agency will expect you to connect.
 We recommend you start by checking whether this option has been explored and whether it is viable.

 Generally you will be expected to connect to the main sewer, regardless of cost, if you are within 30 metres of it.
 If you are below the mains and cannot achieve a gravity connection, a pumping station that will pump raw sewage to the mains will resolve this.

 You will need to apply for approval by contacting the “New Connections” department at your designated sewage provider, at Cotterill Civils we can help you with this.

 Then you would need to engage a contractor to carry out the work for you.
 This might be the installation of a pumping station and a rising main or a gravity drain connection.
 Either way this usually involves some section 104 work in the highway, which in turn involves connection fees, road opening notices, traffic management and highway reinstatement.

 If you have to cross third party land you will need written permission from the owner and there will be some legal easement work to be undertaken.

 This is an aerobic process which greatly accelerates the digestion of sewage and produces an environmentally acceptable quality effluent.
 This in turn allows you to dispose of the effluent rather than having to pay to have it removed from a cesspool.